surge-synthesizer/surge/doc/git-howto.md

 However, since you have already cloned the `surge-synthesizer/surge` onto your device, you can just add it as a remote.
 So type in `git remote add example-user https://github.com/example-user/surge.git` - again, please be sure to **replace** the `example-user` in both portions of that commandline entry with **your** username.
 After this, you can do a `git remote -vv` and, if you like type `git fetch example-user` (again remembering to **replace** `example-user` with **your** username.

-## Update your fork with master
+## Update your fork with main

 Often something will be changed in `surge-synthesizer/surge` and you will also want that in your local copy.
-To do this you need to merge your upstream into the master.
+To do this you need to merge your upstream into the main.
 [Github has good documentation on this](https://help.github.com/articles/syncing-a-fork/#platform-all) but here are the steps

 ### Onetime only - add surge-synthesizer/surge as an upstream remote